-New York Construction Accident Lawyers With Decades Of Experience
+Hire a New York Construction Accident Lawyer With Decades Of Experience

 Arye, Lustig & Sassower, P.C., is one of the premier construction accident law firms in New York City.
 Our firm is headed up by attorneys Carl Lustig and Mitchell Sassower, each of whom brings more than 30 years of experience to this field.
 Our partners are joined by associate attorneys and support staff to form our team.

 Years of experience are not the only measurement of our firm’s success.
 A more important measure is the number of people whom we have helped.
-By this standard, our law firm has truly excelled.
+By this standard, every New York construction accident lawyer at our law firm has truly excelled.